rogernogueraplanesas/irradiare-app/docs/ine-guide.md

   1. The catalog of indicators is downloaded.
 It provides a textual representation of INE datasets available on the INE website and via the API.
 The catalog is obtained in **.json format** as indicated in [API - Catálogo de Indicadores do INE na Base de Dados](https://www.ine.pt/xportal/xmain?xpid=INE&xpgid=ine_api&INST=322751522).

   2. All the indicators' data listed in the catalog is processed iteratively, extracting the **unique identifier code** for each of them.
-By using the unique id and indicating 'Portuguese' as the required language, both data and metadata files are extracted and stored separately for each indicator.
+By using the unique id and indicating 'Portuguese' as the required language, both data and metadata files for each indicator are extracted via API requests and stored separately.

   <div align="center">
     <img src="images/ine-varcd.jpg" width="80%" height="80%" alt="Unique codes for INE indicators">